Copycat Dolly Parton’s Stampede Soup

-This incredible copycat Dolly Parton Stampede soup recipe takes less than 15 minutes to make and is rich and cozy.
-Just one bit will make you want to STAMPEDE!
+This incredible copycat Dolly Parton Stampede Soup recipe takes less than 15 minutes to make and is rich and cozy.
+This creamy vegetable soup tastes just like Dolly’s at the Dixie Stampede!

-While they do sell the mix online, I've found this copycat recipe I've concocted to come pertineer close to the real thing.
-It's full of flavor, creamy, rich and SUPER delicious...especially served with a Copycat Dolly Parton's Stampede Garlic Biscuit!
+While they do sell the Stampede Soup mix online, I’ve found this copycat recipe I’ve concocted to come pretty close to the real thing.
+It’s full of flavor, creamy, rich and SUPER delicious…especially served with a Copycat Dolly Parton’s Stampede Biscuit!
+You can also customize it with your favorite vegetables.

 Table of Contents